 5. Explore new combinations and case studies.

 Our final tip is to learn from others.
-You can do this by reading the in practice section on the models as well as the examples we profile and interviews we'll be conducting on our blog.
+You can do this by reading the in practice section on the models as well as the examples we profile.
 In addition, if a particular model catches your attention use the comments section to start a conversation about it, share how you are using it, and seek other people's examples.
 Basically, be sure to learn with the ModelThinkers' community for best results.

 That's it — Here are the models mentioned in this post and video that you can explore more and link through to.

 Please do login or sign up to see premium contect